Ftarluse/CASS-ADM/README.md

 **CASS-ADM**: A Controlled Anomaly Synthesis Strategy with Asymptotic Diffusion Modulation for Image Anomaly Detection and Localization

 # Introduction
 This repository provides the PyTorch implementation of two CASS-ADM variants for image anomaly detection and localization.
-The CASS-ADM series employs a controllable feature-level anomaly synthesis method, incorporating three core components: a **Noise Distributor**, a **Gradient-Guided Direction Awareness module**, and an **Adaptive Direction Regulation module**, to achieve decoupling control of feature-level noise intensity and direction.
+The CASS-ADM series employs a controllable feature-level anomaly synthesis method, incorporating three core components: a Noise Distributor, a Gradient-Guided Direction Awareness module, and an Adaptive Direction Regulation module, to achieve decoupling control of feature-level noise intensity and direction.

 **CASS-ADMS**: a lightweight version that uses only the feature-level anomaly synthesis strategy and does not require any external data sources.